daviddias/webrtc-explorer-peer-id/README.md

-dht-id
+webrtc-explorer-peer-id
 ======

-> dht-id generator and operator, designed with circular Id namespaces in mind, used in [`webrtc-explorer`](https://github.com/diasdavid/webrtc-explorer).
+> Peer Id generator and operator, designed with circular Id namespaces in mind, used in [`webrtc-explorer`](https://github.com/diasdavid/webrtc-explorer).
 Currently only supports 48 bits, but I'm happy to make accept PR that make it Id size agnostic.

 ## Project Information